zowe/sample-spring-boot-api-service/docs/deployment-instructions.md

 Stop via: `STOP SAMPLE`.

-### Example
+### Running Example

-When the server is started on z/OS, you can test the sample `api/v1/greeting` API through your web browser (as you could if they API were running on your workstation).
+When the server is started (either through a java command or JCL), you can test the sample `api/v1/greeting` API through your web browser (as you could if they API were running on your workstation).

 Navigate to the host and port configured in your `config/local/application.yml`:
 ![Landing](images/landing-page.png)